 In this section, we highlight the overall performance of Italian universities on the institutional level per U-Multirank dimension.
 The below table shows the national breakdown of Italian universities and how they stand across the spectrum of above average (receiving a score of ‘A’ (very good) or ‘B’ (good)), or below average (receiving a score of ‘D’ (below average) or ‘E’ (weak)).
 In doing so, U-Multirank offers a clear picture on the strengths of Italy, and areas for improvement.

 Particular strengths of the Italian higher education system are research and their regional engagement.
-For research 71 per cent of the Italian universities are above the average, while slightly more than the half (51 per cent) are above the average in the dimension regional engagement.
+For research 69 percent of the Italian universities are above the average, while more than the half (56 per cent) are above the average in the dimension regional engagement.

 Tuition fees in Italy are determined on the kind of degree and subject/programme you wish to pursue as well as the private or public character of a higher education institution and are family-income dependent.
 Tuition fees range between 900 EUR to 4,000 EUR at public universities, while private universities charge 6,000 EUR up to 20,000 EUR per year.
 For more information click here.